danmcne/disfida/README.md

 - **Suit specials**: Coins offer more cards, Swords sacrifice health for power, Cups share blessings, Clubs adapt to any role
 - **Combo system**: Play sequences of your character's suit + 1 wildcard card
 - **Shield mechanics**: Visible defense cards that persist until destroyed, then cycle back to your deck
+- **Mechanics still under development**: In the current description the game can be a little slow.
+I will probably add more combo possibilities.

 ### Win Condition
 Reduce your opponent's health to ≤0.
 If both players reach 0 simultaneously, it's a **tie**!